 Involve parents

 Finally, it is also imperative that you involve parents by sending them a copy of your classroom management plan template.
-Let them know that they are free to suggest any other ideas that may help you maintain an organized and disciplined classroom.
-If they don’t agree with any element of your classroom management plan template, consider revising it and modifying it accordingly.
+Let them know that they are free to suggest any other ideas that may help you maintain an organized and disciplined environment.
+If they don’t agree with any element of your template, consider revising it and modifying it accordingly.

 In addition, if a student constantly fails to act according to the laid-out classroom norms and expectations, consider contacting their parent and discussing the best course of action to take to ensure you avoid conflicts with parents.